‘Man is the warmest place to hide’

 - Reversible sleeve featuring original and newly commissioned artwork by Gary Pullin

 On September 20, 2016, Scream Factory released the film on Blu-ray in North America.

-• 2K scan of the Inter-positive supervised and approved by director of photography Dean Cundey
+• 2K scan of the Inter-positive supervised and approved by the director of photography Dean Cundey

 • 4.1 sound created from the original 70mm Six Track Dolby Stereo soundtrack

-• Audio Commentary with director of photography Dean Cundey
+• Audio Commentary with the director of photography Dean Cundey

 • The Men of Outpost 31 – interviews with Keith David, Thomas Waites, Peter Maloney and more…

 • Assembling and Assimilation – an interview with editor Todd Ramsay